-The Powenetics project allows the accurate power measurements of graphics cards and SSD/HDDs.
+The Powenetics project allows the accurate power measurements of graphics cards, CPUs and SSD/HDDs.
 This system was designed with three main purposes in mind: to be highly affordable, easy to use and provide accurate data with fast polling rates, in order to be able to “catch” power spikes.

-The whole system consists of eight voltage/current sensors, two controllers which gather the data from the sensors and a specially made PCIe riser card, which is used for measuring the power that is delivered through the PCIe slot at +12V and 3.3V rails, to the graphics card.
+The whole system consists of ten voltage/current sensors, three controllers which gather the data from the sensors and a specially made PCIe riser card, which is used for measuring the power that is delivered through the PCIe slot at +12V and 3.3V rails, to the graphics card.